Cod, Atlantic Cod

 Stock detail —

 There is a long term management plan in place for the recovery of the stock in the combined area (Skagerrak, North Sea, eastern Channel) and as a result it has experienced a gradual improvement in it’s status over the last few years with continued increases in stock abundance reported in all areas apart from the south of the area.
-Spawning stock biomass (SSB) has increased from the historical low in 2006 to above MSY Btrigger (150 000 t) in 2017.
-Although fishing mortality continues to decrease it is still too high.
+Spawning stock biomass (SSB) has increased from the historical low in 2006 although below MSY B trigger (150 000 t) and between Bpa and Blim in 2018.
+Fishing pressure on the stock is above FMSY and between Fpa and Flim.
 Atlantic cod is listed by OSPAR as a threatened and declining species and by IUCN as vulnerable in Greater North Sea and Celtic Sea.

 Cod belongs to a family of fish known as gadoids, which also includes species such as haddock, pollack, pouting and ling.
 It is a cold-temperate (boreal) marine, demersal (bottom-dwelling) species.
 Also found in brackish water.
 Their depth range is 0 - 600 m, but they are more usually found between 150 and 200 m.
 They have a common length of 100 cm.
 Maximum length 200 cm.
 Maximum published weight 96 kg and a maximum reported age of 25 years.
 In the North Sea cod mature at 4-5 years at a length of about 50 cm.
 They spawn in winter and the beginning of spring from February to April.
 Fecundity ranges from 2.5 million eggs in a 5 kg female to a record of 9 million eggs in a 34 kg female.
 Sex ratio is nearly 50%, with slight predominance of females.
 The fish has a protruding upper jaw, a conspicuous barbel on the lower jaw (used to look for food), and a light lateral line, curved above the pectoral fins.
 Widely distributed in a variety of habitats, from the shoreline down to the continental shelf.
 Juveniles prefer shallow (less than 10-30 m depth) sublittoral waters with complex habitats, such as seagrass beds, areas with gravel, rocks, or boulder, which provide protection from predators.
 Adults are usually found in deeper, colder waters.
 During the day, cod form schools and swim about 30-80 m above the bottom, dispersing at night to feed.